RobinSchmidt/RobsClapStuff/ReadMe.md

 code.
 On the contra side, it would introduce a bit more of framework overhead and make the handling of the conversions a little bit less flexible by imposing certain ways doing them which may not always be most suitable.
-I tend to think that the reduction of boilerplate is more important, though - so we'll see...
+I tend to think that the reduction of boilerplate is more important, though.
+Also, on the counter-contra side, if the framework provided default ways of handling the conversions is not suitable in a particular (hopefully rare) case, the behavior could still be overriden on a lower level when needed - so we'll see...

 Some of the other things on the ToDo list are to move the build system to CMake, to implement a baseclass for instrument plugins with convenient hooks for handling noteOn/Off events and to show